 Myositis is caused by inflammation in the muscles.
 It includes polymyositis, which primarily causes muscle weakness, and dermatomyositis, which involves both skin rashes and muscle weakness.

 Inclusion-body myositis is characterized by gradual muscle weakness throughout the body, while polymyositis primarily involves weakness in the muscles in the body’s middle section.

-Inflammatory myositis may be linked to other autoimmune conditions, including lupus, scleroderma and rheumatoid arthritis, and may cause complications such as difficulty breathing or swallowing.
-As a result, we take a comprehensive approach to treatment that draws upon the experienced specialists throughout Duke.
+Inflammatory myositis may be linked to other autoimmune conditions -- including lupus, scleroderma, and rheumatoid arthritis -- and may cause complications such as difficulty breathing or swallowing.
+As a result, we take a comprehensive approach to treatment that draws upon the experience of specialists throughout Duke.
 Our goal is to provide you the best care for your individual needs.